asbjornenge/arch/README.md

 ## Diagram

 For drawing diagrams we use the fantastic [ReactFlow](https://reactflow.dev/) library.
-Boxes can have different shapes, colors etc.
+Boxes can have different shapes, colors, be groups etc.

-Boxes can also be groups.

 Boxes can also have files attached to them.
 Files that exist can be opened in a simple *code editor*.